monk-dot/SPAN/README.md

 SPAN
 ====

-The SPAN project is an open source framework for Android Mesh Networking (MANET) exploraiton.
+The SPAN project is an open source framework for Android Mesh Networking (MANET) exploration.